kolonialno/django-groove/README.md

 ### `groove.http.JsonResponse`

 An HTTP response class with JSON mime type, optionally dumps given object to JSON.
+Also converts datetime and Decimal objects properly.

 ### `groove.models.abstract.TimestampedModel`

 Abstract Django class that automatically timestamps object instances upon creation and modification.

 Inherit from `TimestampedModel` instead of `models.Model` to automatically add